Chuck Hostetler

-Charles Cloyd Hostetler (September 22, 1903 – February 18, 1971) was a Major League Baseball right fielder for the Detroit Tigers in 1944 and 1945.
+Charles Cloyd Hostetler (September 22, 1903 – February 18, 1971) was an American Major League Baseball right fielder for the Detroit Tigers in 1944 and 1945.
 He is remembered as baseball's oldest rookie, making his debut in 1944 at age 40, and as the player whose baserunning error at age 42 cost the Tigers Game 6 of the 1945 World Series.

 The minor leagues

-Born in 1903 in McClellandtown, Pennsylvania, Hostetler was considered a great prospect with the Boston Braves, but he was released in 1929.
-He later played for the Akron Tyrites in the Central League in 1929, hitting .360 in 104 games.
-He next played later for the Tulsa Oilers in the St. Louis Browns organization, and then in the Washington Senators farm system.
+Born in 1903 in McClellandtown, Pennsylvania, Hostetler was living in Akron, Ohio and playing industrial league ball when he was signed by the Boston Braves in 1928; he traveled with the club but never got into a game.
+The following year, he played for the Akron Tyrites in the Central League in 1929, hitting .360 in 104 games.
+Hostetler later played for the Tulsa Oilers in the St. Louis Browns organization, and then in the Washington Senators farm system.

-Eventually, Hostetler says, "I gave up the idea of playing in the majors."
+Eventually, Hostetler said, "I gave up the idea of playing in the majors."
 He noted: "When a fellow reaches 35 the thought of playing in the majors is wishful thinking."
-After nine years in the minor leagues, Hostetler left the minor leagues and took on various industrial jobs.
-He played four or five games a week of semi-pro ball in Wichita, Kansas, and Texas, when his work schedule permitted.
+After ten years in professional baseball, the 33-year-old Hostetler left the minor leagues and took on various industrial jobs.
+He played four or five games a week of semi-pro baseball in Wichita, Kansas, and in Texas, when his work schedule permitted.